eschulte/nuh/index.md

 </figure>

-In June 2019 organizers from across the country gathered in Washington DC at the Poor People’s Campaign: A National Call For Moral Revival’s Moral Congress.
+In June 2019 organizers from across the country gathered in Washington DC at the Poor People's Campaign: A National Call For Moral Revival's Moral Congress.
 At this gathering a group of close to 100 organizers voted to form the Committee to Reestablish the NUH.

 In 2020 the National Union of the Homeless was reborn.
-The revitalized NUH has established multiple locals throughout 11 states, we held our first Officer’s Trainer School Fall 2019 and we continue to grow throughout the country as we uphold the slogans, legacy and practices of the original NUH; such as "You Only Get What You Are Organized To Take!," "Homeless Not Helpless!," and "Housing Now Not Death On The
+The revitalized NUH has established multiple locals throughout 11 states, we held our first Officer's Trainer School Fall 2019 and we continue to grow throughout the country as we uphold the slogans, legacy and practices of the original NUH; such as "You Only Get What You Are Organized To Take!," "Homeless Not Helpless!," and "Housing Now Not Death On The